jnozzi/cocoadev.com/markdown/ImageDrawingProgramRecommendation.md

 To be specific, I have some small tiff files in 14x14, 15x15, 16x16 or similar.
 I need to crop/pad all of these, so that they get the same size, and I also need to alter a few pixels on one of them.
 It would probably take me less time to write a simple drawing program for that task, than to install The Gimp and figure out how to use it ;)

-But I figured there had to be something in the line of General/PersonalPaint for OS X -- i.e. I do not care about filters, layers and similar, but I do care very much about being able to manipulate every individual pixel, seeing it's current RGB, modifying it using a zoom mode, and cropping images, knowing their exact size and being specific about what sizes the images should be saved in...
+But I figured there had to be something in the line of PersonalPaint for OS X -- i.e. I do not care about filters, layers and similar, but I do care very much about being able to manipulate every individual pixel, seeing it's current RGB, modifying it using a zoom mode, and cropping images, knowing their exact size and being specific about what sizes the images should be saved in...

 ----